-The seven successful projects from the Centre for Connected and Autonomous Vehicles (CCAV) Deployment competition form the most advanced set of commercial, self-driving passenger and freight operations anywhere in the world.
+The six successful projects from the Centre for Connected and Autonomous Vehicles (CCAV) Deployment competition form the most advanced set of commercial, self-driving passenger and freight operations anywhere in the world.

 The grants, which are part of the Centre for Connected and Autonomous Vehicles (CCAV) Connected and Automated Mobility (CAM) programme, will help British companies seize early opportunities to develop experimental projects into scalable commercial offerings, ready for the market.

-Project Connector will trial a mixed fleet of up to 13 self-driving vehicles providing passenger services around the Cambridge Biomedical and the University’s West Cambridge campus sites leveraging a private 5G network to help ensure continuity of service.
+The Connector project will trial four self-driving vehicles providing passenger services from Park & Ride sites to the University of Cambridge’s West Cambridge Campus and the Cambridge Biomedical Campus, leveraging a private 5G network to help ensure continuity of service.

 This project will see Stagecoach, the UK’s largest bus operator, extend the route of the existing CAVForth autonomous bus service, from Edinburgh Park station to Dunfermline city centre.
 The extended route capability will come from an upgraded version of the CAVStar® ADS (Automated Drive System) that will be developed by Fusion Processing Ltd during the project.
 CAVForth2 will also utilise an autonomous version of the new Enviro100AEV electric bus from Alexander Dennis.

-MACAM will operate two mixed dual-purpose fleets of passenger and parcel carrying self-driving vehicles, servicing Birmingham International rail station, the NEC and Birmingham Business Park, and Coventry University estates operations.
+SCALE will operate a new fleet of passenger carrying self-driving vehicles, servicing a route linking Birmingham International rail station, the NEC and Birmingham Business Park.

 This project will help define a more sustainable future for urban mobility through the delivery of several autonomous zero-emission shuttles, along a 5km busy city centre route, integrating with and supplementing existing public transport provision and testing remote supervision.